matt-cassinelli/rocket-ninja/readme.md

 ## TODO
-- Menu / level select
+- Dash / double-jump
+  - Shorter normal jump
+- Fast rocket
+- Be more forgiving - player intention matters more than mechanical skill
+  - Coyote timer
+  - Smaller spikes
+  - Level 3 and 4 are too hard for beginners
+- Better colours
+- Player should not be able to infinitely jump up wall

+## TODO: Future
+- Block that falls
+- Block that moves
+- Enemy that walks and switches direction when hit wall
+- Enemy that can walk upside down, sideways etc
+- Mobile
+  - All items should be responsive
+  - Game control overlay
+- Improve menu
   - Buttons should be rounded
-  - Make responsive to device size
-  - Swipe / paginate to see more levels
+  - Swipe or paginate to see more levels
     - https://rexrainbow.github.io/phaser3-rex-notes/docs/site/ui-gridtable/
 - Record best times
 - Sounds: